Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 41 - Create Your Own Crypto Token/41.11 Live Deployment to Test Internet Identity Authentication/README.md

 ```

 After deploying the changes, test the transfer.
 A successful transfer confirms that authentication and canister method calls are working as intended.

+## Conclusion

+Now, authentication using Internet Identity is integrated, allowing creation of canisters and method calls using the authenticated user's identity.
+The next project will focus on building an NFT marketplace.

+## Key Takeaways

+- Integrated Internet Identity authentication with canister method calls for secure token payouts and transfers.
+- Demonstrated how to deploy a project to the live Internet Computer network and manage canister IDs and tokens.
+- Showed how to retrieve and display the authenticated user's Principal ID in the frontend using React props.
+- Illustrated updating both Faucet and Transfer components to use authenticated canisters for secure transactions.